julsraemy/prezi/md/intro-open-data-2024.md

 # Conclusion

+## Long-term archiving of ORD

+* **Archival appraisal**: Identifying which research data warrants long-term preservation, taking into account scientific, historical or legal significance as data volumes increase.

+* **Documentation and contextualisation**: Ensuring comprehensive documentation for each dataset, including the context of its creation, to maintain its relevance and intelligibility over time.

+* **Infrastructure**: Addressing the challenges of physical and software obsolescence, file format changes and the risk of content loss over time.

+* **Methodology/Process**: Determining the most effective time and method for archiving, including periodic or project completion, to prevent data loss and ensure data integrity.

+---

+# Conclusion

 ## Movements and principles impacting Open Data

 * The rise of movements such as Open Access and Open Science, along with principles like FAIR and CARE, significantly shape the relevance and implementation of open data.

 * However, achieving true openness requires not only adherence to these principles and movements but also the backing of sufficient funding and the cultivation of necessary skills among data practitioners.
 This is crucial for ensuring that open data is not just available but also meaningful and usable.

 ---